Cam Newton Gives Up Sex To Be A Better Quarterback

 — CelebStarzNews (@CelebStarzNews) March 22, 2019

-Newton’s shoulder industry did create problems for the usually impressive quarterback, but statistically speaking, Newton still performed well in 2018.
+Newton’s shoulder injury did create problems for the usually impressive quarterback, but statistically speaking, he still performed well in 2018.
 He hit a career-high in completed pass percentage, making 67.9 percent of his passes.
-He threw for 3,395 yards, made 24 touchdowns, and had 13 interceptions.
-Newton also ran the ball well in 2018, making 4 touchdowns and rushing 488 yards, according to Bleacher Report.
+He threw for 3,395 yards, had 24 touchdowns, and tossed 13 interceptions.
+Newton also ran the ball well in 2018, scoring four touchdowns and rushing for 488 yards, according to Bleacher Report.

-Newton has since undergone shoulder surgery and has been trying to explore all the options he feels he has to bring his game back on track.
+Newton has since undergone shoulder surgery and has been trying to explore all the options he feels he has to get his game back on track.
 Newton is a three-time Pro Bowler and a one-time NFL MVP.
 With his shoulder healing and his dedication to getting his game back on track, he will probably be a force to reckon with again during the next NFL season.